SEND Information Report

 This definition includes children with long-term health conditions such as asthma, diabetes, epilepsy and cancer.
-Children and young people with these conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Children and young people may therefore be covered by both SEN and disability legislation.
+Children and young people with these conditions do not necessarily have SEND, but there is a significant overlap between disabled children and young people and those with SEND.
+Children and young people may therefore be covered by both SEND and disability legislation.

 At Springwell we take transition to the different stages of education very seriously.
 We have clear processes in place for transition to Springwell in Y7, for transition from KS3 to KS4 and for the move to post-16 providers in Y11.

 - Transition visits in May each year by the SENDCO and the Student Progress Leader (SPL) for the new Y7 to all partner primary schools to meet the class teachers and talk about all Y6 students transferring in September.
 During this meeting additional work is also done with all the students about what life is like at Springwell in order to answer their questions and allay any fears.